ClojureBridgeLondon/curriculum-updated/outline/intro.md

 > the enclosing parentheses after the function--.
 > `print-str` takes "Hello, World!" and returns a string.
 > `+` takes 3 and 4, adds them, and returns 7.
-> `forward` takes :trinity and 40, moves a turtle by 40 and returns
-> the result.
 {: ng-show="block33" .description}
 </section>